 The video is professionally put together, with the sound, the scenes, and the dancing all skilfully selected to complement each other.

-Kieran posted the ‘Freedom’ video on to his Facebook page a couple of days ago, and it has been shared thousands of times and viewed more than a quarter of a million times.
+When Kieran posted the ‘Freedom’ video on to his Facebook page it was shared thousands of times and viewed more than a quarter of a million times within days.

-Kieran’s friends have been posting their congratulations and praise for the video.
+Kieran’s friends posted their congratulations and praise for the video.